DETAILED ACTION

 But does not explicitly teach wherein the third coil includes at least two additional electrodes of the plurality of electrodes.

 However, it has been held that mere duplication of parts has no patentable significance unless a new and unexpected result is produced, as per in re Harza, 274 F.2d 669, 124 USPQ 378 (CCPA 1960), see MPEP 2114.04, Duplication of Parts.
-In the instant case, Westlund figure 1 shows the third coil which includes the electrode 40 as shown above, and duplicating the electrode on the third coil with a second electrode would not produce any new or unexpected result nor change operation of the device in stimulating a target tissue.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to try modifying at least electrode 50 of the third coil of the combined invention, to try duplicating the electrode, since such modification would still predictably result in stimulating a target region of tissue.
+In the instant case, Westlund figure 1 shows the third coil which includes the electrode 40 as shown above, and duplicating the electrode on the third coil with a second/third electrode would not produce any new or unexpected result nor change operation of the device in stimulating a target tissue.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to try modifying at least electrode 50 of the third coil of the combined invention, to try duplicating the electrode with a second/third electrode on the third coil, since such modification would still predictably result in stimulating a target region of tissue.

 The combined invention does not explicitly teach wherein the second coil is configured as a stabilization coil without including any electrodes.

 However, it has been held that limitations regarding the arrangement of essential working elements, specifically to the electrodes with respect to the coils of the lead, is held to be an obvious matter of design choice, as per in re Kuhle, 526 F.2d 553, 188 USPQ 7 (CCPA 1975).
-Furthermore, shifting the arrangement of at least one of the electrodes to the first and third coils to leave the second coil without electrodes would not modify operation of the device in facilitating implantation of the lead and stimulating a target region of tissue, as per in re Japikse, 181 F.2d 1019, 86 USPQ 70 (CCPA 1950), see MPEP 2114.04 Rearrangement of Parts.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the electrodes of the combined invention, to be placed on the first and third coils to leave the second coil without electrodes, since such modification would predictably result in stimulating a target region of tissue, while being further motivated by choice in design dictated by the limited available space.
+Furthermore, shifting the arrangement of at least one of the electrodes to the second and third coils to leave the first coil without electrodes would not modify operation of the device in facilitating implantation of the lead and stimulating a target region of tissue, as per in re Japikse, 181 F.2d 1019, 86 USPQ 70 (CCPA 1950), see MPEP 2114.04 Rearrangement of Parts.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the electrodes of the combined invention, to be placed on the second and third coils to leave the second coil without electrodes, since such modification would predictably result in stimulating a target region of tissue, while being further motivated by choice in design dictated by the limited available space.

 Conclusion